xuzhengfeng/gitstudy/readme.txt

 Git is a distributed viersion control system.
-Git is a free software.
+Git is a free software distributed under the GPL.